MicrosoftStudentChapter/Hacktoberfest2021/README.md

 This will give you any eventual conflicts and allow you to easily solve them in your repo.

+### Note: In hacktoberfest, only valid PRs count.
+Make sure you make PRs to the repositories or issues which are hacktoberfest accepted or have the hacktoberfest tag on them.
+Before you start writing code, make sure to sign up [here](https://hacktoberfest.digitalocean.com/profile) so that your contributions count.
+More details about a valid pull request can be found at the [official website](https://hacktoberfest.digitalocean.com/).

 # FAQs
 - What is Open-source?
     - Open-source software is computer software that is released under a license in which the copyright holder grants users the rights to use, study, change, and distribute the software and its source code to anyone and for any purpose.

-- Who can contribute?
+- Who can contribute to hacktoberfest?
     - Anyone with a github account who registered for Hacktoberfest.

 - What is the duration of Hacktoberfest 2021?